andrewtheguy/podcastgenerator/README.md

     login: "podcast"
     password_keyring: "podcast"
   ipfs: # for generating url for media and feed
-    media_host: "https://dweb.link" # make sure it supports byte range otherwise apple podcast will complaint
+    media_host: "https://dweb.link" # gateway for podcast media links
+                                    #make sure it supports byte range otherwise apple podcast will complaint
-    web3_api_keyring: "keyringname"
+    web3_api_keyring_name: "keyringname"
+  ipns: # for generating url for media and feed
-    cloudflare_dns_api_token_keyring: "keyringname2"
+    cloudflare_dns_api_token_keyring_name: "keyringname2"
     cloudflare_zone_name: "cloudflare zone (domain name)"
 ```

-will result in podcast url with this setup: `https://basehost.com/webdav/folder1/audio/md5sum_of_file.extension` # base_host is public facing host which might not be the same as webdav host

 timestamp `generate_method` supports `seed_ts` and `modified`

-it will sort the new files before adding to list, but not existing ones yet
+it will sort the new files before adding to list, but not existing ones

 ## set password and api keys on key chain